Media and Design Program

 This course will teach students how to think critically when developing digital content for different online channels and platforms, including long-form writing, short-form copy and headlines, images, infographics, and long-form videos and short clips.

-MDES 3310 Digital Media Analytics & Reporting (3)
+MDES 3310 Digital Media Analytics and Reporting (3)

 This course will take a deeper look at developing metrics, reporting tactics, and evaluating results of digital media and marketing communication campaigns.
 Students will have hands-on access to multiple platforms that track performance on different channels (social, paid media, email, etc.) and will analyze and report results.

-MDES 3320 CRM and Digital Media (3)
+MDES 3320 Customer Relationship Management and Digital Media (3)

 This course will present the basic principles of Search Engine Optimization, Search Engine Marketing, and Paid Media.
 It will focus on both creative and technical applications and strategies guided by industry research and best practices.
 Students will have hands-on access to the platforms available to research, build, and measure digital media effectiveness across platforms.